 Paribus is specifically designed to interface with some of the most popular online retailers (in the USA), and all of the accounts that it needs access to in order to do its job.

-The platform is almost totally automatic, which means that it needs to have unfettered access to all of your retail accounts, your email, and perhaps even your bank account.
+The platform is almost totally effortless, which means that it needs to have unfettered access to all of your retail accounts, your email, and perhaps even your bank account.

 That last part sounds a little freaky, no?